kjar0/516X-Final/README.md

 ## Conclusions and Final Thoughts

 The ABE career outcomes data was very incomplete due to students not adding their employment information (job title, company).
 Further, not every student is completing the survey.
 As a student, I understand that at times it can be difficult to keep up with emails and fill out every survey when there's a lot on your plate.
 One way survey responses could be boosted is if this survey was added as an assignment for a senior-level class like Capstone II.
-This way, most people would be more motivated to complete the survey
+This way, most people would be more motivated to complete the survey and the results would be more representative and therefore more useful.

+Surprisingly, even when using the advanced search it was difficult to get agricultural/biological systems focused industry jobs.
+This could be a positive because not every graduate will stay in industry, but this could account for some of the discrepancy between

 ### Jekyll Themes